-The other way to to build traffic is to help.
+The other way to build traffic is to help.
 If you’re in the food space and you’re not focusing on entertaining then you should be focusing on helping.
 It’s tough to be really good at helping if you’re just publishing generic recipes.
 It’s possible, but not easy.

 It’s much easier to help by serving a specific niche and doing a really good job of helping that niche.
 It could be affordable recipes, or maybe desserts for sugar-free families, or perhaps recipes that are made with food entirely grown from a family garden.
-Serving a niche like this will help you gain traction much quicker than trying to build a catalogue of generic recipes that competes with sites like Allrecipes.
+Serving a niche like this will help you gain traction much quicker than trying to build a catalog of generic recipes that competes with sites like Allrecipes.
 You can always expand your niche later on, but starting with a focus will help you build an audience and traction, and therefore traffic.

-After you pick what your going to do – entertain or help — then it’s a matter of consistently creating high-quality content for a long period of time and finding ways to get a little bit better each and every day.
+After you pick what you’re going to do – entertain or help — then it’s a matter of consistently creating high-quality content for a long period of time and finding ways to get a little bit better each and every day.
 Traffic is a byproduct of entertaining or helpful content.

-When does Food Blogger Pro Enrollment open again?
+When Does Food Blogger Pro Enrollment Open Again?

 Shameless plug. 🙂 But we do get that question a lot.

 We’ll be opening the doors with the month.
 Stay tuned!
 You can join the waiting list here.

 - Read Quitter: It covers some important concepts for people looking to “make the jump” to working for themselves (or in their dream job).